Learning to Adopt Generative AI: Introduction

 \textit{RQ3: How does the learning divide affect the outcome divide, and how to mitigate this outcome disparity?}

 To address this research question, we leverage our estimated model parameters to simulate individuals' belief evolution trajectories over time.
-Through these simulations, we identify a phenomenon we term the \textit{``belief trap"} wherein users who develop initially low perceptions of generative AI's utility may cease usage, thereby forgoing opportunities to update their beliefs through further interactions.
-This self-reinforcing cycle bears striking similarities to the ``poverty trap" in development economics, where individuals or nations become locked in persistent poverty without external intervention \citep{banerjee2011poor}.
-Our analysis reveals that users with disadvantaged learning abilities—as identified through our structural model—face significantly higher probabilities of falling into this belief trap, representing another manifestation of the \textit{outcome divide}.
-Furthermore, our counterfactual simulations demonstrate that targeted training programs aimed at increasing exposure to generative AI can effectively mitigate disparities in trapping probabilities, indicating a viable policy intervention to address this form of the digital divide.
+Through these simulations, we identify a phenomenon we term the \textit{``belief trap''}, in which users who initially form low perceptions of generative AI's utility may cease using it, thereby forgoing opportunities to update their beliefs through further interactions.
+This self-reinforcing cycle bears striking similarities to the ``poverty trap'' in development economics, where individuals or nations become locked in persistent poverty without external intervention \citep{banerjee2011poor}.
+Our analysis further shows that users with disadvantaged learning ability, as identified by our structural model, are substantially more likely to fall into this belief trap, constituting another manifestation of the \textit{outcome divide}.
+We also quantify the extent of news exposure or product improvement required to reduce belief trap risk and sustain long-run adoption, underscoring how difficult it can be to narrow these divides.
+Finally, our counterfactual simulations indicate that targeted training programs that increase exposure to generative AI can meaningfully lower trapping probabilities and reduce disparities, suggesting a feasible policy intervention to address this new form of digital divide.